bsodzik/nvm/README.markdown

 ## Usage

-To download, compile, and install the v0.4.1 release of node, do this:
+To compile, and install the v0.4.1 release of node, do this:

     nvm install v0.4.1